leogx9r/DiscordCrypt/README.md

         * We discussed this in greater details in the [TECHNICALITIES.md](TECHNICALITIES.md) file.

 * Messages are limited to 1820 characters each.
-    * Due to additional costs of encryption, messages at maximum size will only be able to display 1820 characters of text..
+    * Due to additional costs of encryption and verification, messages at maximum size will only be able to display 1820 characters of text..
         * If your message is longer than this, it will be split and sent in multiple messages.

-* Only text channels are end-to-end encrypted.
-Voice channels cannot be secured, so what you verbally say in them could still be recorded by Discord.
+* Voice channels cannot be secured, so what you verbally say in them could still be recorded by Discord.
-    * Support for encrypted file uploads was added in `v1.0.5`.
-However we still recommend using [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) to encrypt especially sensitive files before sending them.
+    Only text messages and file uploads are end-to-end encrypted.
+However we still recommend using [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) to encrypt especially sensitive
+        files before sending them.